ejmastnak/nutria/docs/source/ui.rst

     "can_create": false
   }

-- ``rdi_profile`` to display RDI profile info.
+- ``intake_guideline`` to display intake guideline info.
-  ``nutrient_category_id`` to split up RDI profile nutrients by category.
+  ``nutrient_category_id`` to split up intake guideline nutrients by category.
-- ``rdi_profiles`` for "Search for another RDI profile"
+- ``intake_guidelines`` for "Search for another intake guideline"
-- ``nutrient_categories`` to split up display of RDI profile into vitamins, minerals, macronutrients
+- ``nutrient_categories`` to split up display of intake guideline into vitamins, minerals, macronutrients
 - Auth props to conditionally display Edit, Clone, Delete, and Create buttons.

-**UI:** RdiProfileNutrients in table with columns:
+**UI:** IntakeGuidelineNutrients in table with columns:

 - Nutrient name
 - RDI value
 - Unit (in nutrient's preferred units)

 It might also be interesting to display RDI value relative to FDA-recommended RDI value.
-In this case you'd need to send (some information about) the FDA RDI profile as a prop.
+In this case you'd need to send (some information about) the FDA intake guideline as a prop.

 **Links to:**